Do I Qualify for a VA Loan?

 VA Loan Income Requirements

-In addition to meeting credit and DTI ratio requirements, interested parties must also meet residual income requirements set forth by the VA.
-Although homebuyers aren’t required to reach any kind of threshold income, borrowers are expected to have stable, reliable income that will cover the monthly expenses associated with owning a home — including their mortgage payment.
-In addition, the VA requires that borrowers have a certain amount of income left over each month after all major expenses are paid.
+When you consider a VA loan, you are expected to have stable, reliable income that will cover the monthly expenses associated with owning a home — including your mortgage payment.
+The VA also requires you to have a certain amount of income left over each month after all major expenses are paid.
 Referred to as residual income, this excess is meant to cover basic things, like food and transportation.
 The amounts vary by family size and part of the country, and is a major reason why VA loans have one of the lowest foreclosure rates out of all major lending options.
 By mandating residual income requirements, the VA virtually ensures that borrowers have a financial cushion in the event of an emergency.

 Certificate of Eligibility